Updated March 2021.

 I did this walk from home near Pontwgan during the lockdown in May 2020.
-May 2020 was the sunniest month on record in the UK.
+This was the sunniest month on record in the UK.

 The walk starts at the Rowen Phone Box, now an information point and defibrillator station.